ApiLogicServer/ApiLogicProject/readme.md

 ## Business Logic is Automated: Unique Rules :trophy:

-Declare business logic with spreadsheet-like rules, extensible with Python.
+Declare business logic with spreadsheet-like rules (40x more concise than code), extensible with Python.

 &nbsp;